 - Equal social status – Australians see each other as equal and don’t care about who you are or what you have.
 They are very generous but do expect repayment down-the-line.
 Also don’t show up to a barbie empty-handed

 - Related to New Zealand – Aussies and Kiwis get along extremely well.
 They love to tease each other.
 Their bond go as far back as World War 1.
-See our moving to New Zealand guide for more info about the Kiwis.

 - Banana bread – Learn to love it, as Aussies eat it for breakfast as much as possible.
 Can be a good way for expats to make friends if you can bake it yourself.

 - Lot’s of Sport to watch – The population is sport-mad.
 They love all kinds of sport, including those played outside their borders.
 These include soccer, rugby and cricket which normally draws crowds upwards of 40 000 people.